New York

 How long before I see results from marketing in New York?

 Google Business Profile changes show results in days.
 Psychology Today optimization takes 2-4 weeks.
 SEO takes 3-6 months.
-Most New York therapists see their first new referral from marketing within 4-8 weeks of focused effort.
+Most New York therapists see their first new referral from visibility work within 4-8 weeks.
 The timeline depends on your specific market within New York and how much competition you face locally.

 Why not hire a New York marketing agency?

 Local agencies understand New York but not therapy.
 They spend months learning your clinical language and the ethics of marketing mental health services.
 We already speak it because we are therapists.
-The combination of local SEO expertise and clinical understanding is what makes the difference.
 We do not suggest ad copy that makes clinical promises or use language that would make you uncomfortable as a clinician.

 Can AI tools like ChatGPT recommend my New York practice?